 Cited in the Punch Newspaper, May 13, 2008)

-What is happening currently with the Nigerian financial system is far from being affected by the global credit crisis.
-At the global level currently, the banks are under-capitalized, but Nigerian banks are over-capitalized.
+The Nigerian financial system is far from being affected by the global credit crisis.
+Currently, banks are undercapitalized worldwide, but Nigerian banks are overcapitalized.
 And I do not think this is a problem at all.
-I believe that Nigerian banks are under pressure from other economies within Africa that are affected by the credit challenges.
+Nigerian banks are under pressure from other African economies affected by the credit challenges.

 – Gordon Smith,